 Perigo was the site of at least two communities that were formed during various booms and busts in the Gambell Gulch area of Gilpin County.
 The first settlement was known as Gold Dirt, and had a post office from 1861 to 1867.
-Much later the town would be reborn as Perigo, having a post office from 1895 to 1905.
+Much later the town was reborn as Perigo, having a post office from 1895 to 1905.

 The community of Gold Dirt was one of the earliest camps in the gulch and was home to hundreds of optimistic pioneers.
 Two stamp mills were constructed by the end of 1860.
 A March, 1861 edition of the Rocky Mountain News described conditions at Gold Dirt: